library(tidyverse) # for data import, manipulation, and plotting

 scots_races <- scots_races |>

-mutate(mile_time = time / distance) # mutate() from dplyr to add column
+mutate(mile_time = time / distance) # mutate() from dplyr to add column# plot mile time versus distance

 scots_races |>